hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 interactions are stored on disk, so even if your server computer crashes, you can replay back to where you left off and restart the experiment.

+* No need for session management, databases, cookies, etc.

+Languages like PHP are designed to respond to a single request, perhaps store some information in a database, print out a web page, then die.
+When they get a new request, they start again, look for session information to remember where they were, get info from the database....
+This does not really suit the paradigm of an experiment where you want users to go through steps simultaneously in a carefully defined order.
+The resulting session and database management can be a hassle.

+betr takes a different approach: a single persistent server process handles all requests from start to finish.
+There's no need to talk to a database: data is held in memory.
+At any time you can see exactly where your subjects are, using simple R commands.
+And your experiment can be written in a single source file.

 Installing betr
 ---------------